-Many parents wonder if their baby’s teeth could become discolored, or why are they discolored?
+Many parents wonder if their baby’s teeth could become discolored, or wonder why they are discolored?
 Yes, baby teeth can be discolored and here are some reasons why…

 If primary teeth (baby teeth) aren’t brushed properly, bacteria (plaque) might form on the teeth which will lead to tooth discoloration.

 Too much fluoride can cause your child’s baby teeth (also called primary teeth) to have white marks or streaks on their teeth.
-If so, talk to your child’s dentist to discuss the amount of fluoride your child intakes daily and offer some solutions.
+If you notice this, talk to your child’s dentist to discuss the amount of fluoride your child intakes daily and offer some solutions.

 Did your baby have jaundice when they were first born?
 If so, this can cause a child’s primary teeth to have a greenish tint.
 This will most likely go away once the primary teeth have fallen out.